Orcs Must Die! 2: Gameplay

 Every orc that makes it through the player's traps to a Rift will cost a number of Rift points.
 If the Rift points drop to zero, the level is considered lost and the player will have to start again.
 Otherwise, if the player successfully completes the level, they are awarded a number of skulls; up to five skulls are earned based on the number of Rift points remaining and the how long it took to complete the level, and additional skulls can be gained based on score or collected from fallen orcs.
 The first five skulls can only be earned once on any level, while the bonus skulls are earned every time the level is played.
 Skulls are used to improve traps and equipment that will permanently remain with that player, allowing players to return to earlier levels with improved traps and equipment as to improve their score.
 Within the sequel, each trap and equipment can now be boosted up by three levels and include one or more optional improvements, such as causing additional status effects on affected orcs when activated, but only one of these improvements can be activate at any time for that trap or equipment.
 Players are also rewarded with a new trap or equipment the first time they complete a level.

-The game includes a cooperative mode, where one player plays as the War Mage and the other as the Sorceress; within the campaign, the two characters gain traps and equipment in different order as rewards for completing levels; however, players can purchase new traps with skulls as well.
+The game includes a cooperative mode, where one player plays as the War Mage and the other as the Sorceress; within the campaign, the two characters gain traps and equipment in different order as rewards for completing levels, but players can purchase new traps with skulls as well.
 In this mode, each player can be only 5 trap spells or equipment in addition to their main weapon.
 Within the game, players can interact with certain traps placed by the other player - such as triggering a ceiling rock fall - but otherwise cannot sell the other player's traps.
 Equipment can have benefits that apply to both players, such as an artifact that passively improves the speed of trap resets.